KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Host-Article.md

     )
 }

-KeyboardKit provides ways to easily identify the host application, which may be of interest for many reasons, e.g. to vary the style or functionality of a keyboard based on the currently active app.
+👑 [KeyboardKit Pro][Pro] KeyboardKit lets you get the bundle ID of the host application, which may be of interest for many reasons, e.g. to vary the style or functionality of a keyboard based on the currently active app.

-👑 [KeyboardKit Pro][Pro] unlocks an additional keyboard host information, defines many common apps, and makes it easier to identify and navigate to specific apps.
+KeyboardKit Pro also unlocks an additional ``KeyboardHostApplication`` that defines many common apps and makes it easier to identify and navigate to specific apps.

 ## Host Application Bundle Identifier

-``KeyboardInputViewController`` has a ``KeyboardInputViewController/hostApplicationBundleId`` property that tries to resolve the bundle identifier for the application that is currently using the keyboard.
+``KeyboardInputViewController`` has a ``KeyboardInputViewController/hostApplicationBundleId`` property that resolves the bundle identifier for the app that is currently using the keyboard.

-``KeyboardContext`` also has a ``KeyboardContext/hostApplicationBundleId`` property that is kept in sync with the controller.
-Since you should not pass around the controller, this property may be more convenient to use within your code.

-``DictationContext`` also has a ``DictationContext/hostApplicationBundleId``, but unlike the others, this is used to tell the main app which app to navigate back to after the main app has finished a dictation operation.

----

-## 👑 KeyboardKit Pro
+The controller automatically syncs the ``KeyboardInputViewController/hostApplicationBundleId`` to the ``KeyboardContext``.
+Since you shouldn't pass around the controller, you can instead use the main ``Keyboard/State/keyboardContext``'s ``KeyboardContext/hostApplicationBundleId``.

+## Host Application

-[KeyboardKit Pro][Pro] unlocks ways to identify the current host application, using the ``KeyboardHostApplication`` enum that identifies many common, popular apps.
-It also tells you how to navigate to them, using app-specific URL schemes.
+KeyboardKit Pro unlocks ways to identify specific apps, using a ``KeyboardHostApplication`` type that defines many popular apps.

-Since it's impossible to define all apps that exist in the App Store, this enum just covers the most popular ones.
-Reach out if you want to add apps to this collection, or if an existing one stops working.

-KeyboardKit Pro also extends ``KeyboardInputViewController``, ``KeyboardContext``, and ``DictationContext`` with a ``KeyboardHostApplicationProvider/hostApplication`` property, that tries to map the raw ``KeyboardHostApplicationProvider/hostApplicationBundleId`` to a ``KeyboardHostApplication``.
+The ``KeyboardContext`` implements the ``KeyboardHostApplicationProvider`` protocol, which automatically tries to map the ``KeyboardContext/hostApplicationBundleId`` to a ``KeyboardHostApplicationProvider/hostApplication``.
+If this property returns an app, the bundle ID is known.

+Once you have a ``KeyboardHostApplication``, you can get additional information about the app, and open it with  ``KeyboardHostApplication/open(with:)``.
+Note that opening the app uses app-specific information that may change at any time.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro